 - Cut frozen berries in half and place in bowl of processor.
 Sprinkle sugar over berries.
 Pulse on and off until berries are finely chopped.
 At this point, use the on button and process until berries are slushy.
 Add lemon juice (or a tablespoon of balsamic vinegar) and egg white.
 Continue to process until the mixture is pale pink and thick.

 - You can serve the sorbet as soft serve or spoon it into a shallow covered container and freeze.
 I like to fill juiced orange shells and freeze it in individual servings.
 Each orange shell takes about 1/3 cup of sorbet.
 It will freeze in about two hours.
 If you freeze them overnight, give them about 20 minutes to defrost before serving.
-Garnish with a mint or basil leaf if desired.
+Mint or basil leaves make a pretty garnish.